crypto-org-chain/cronos-docs/docs/wallets/ledger.md

-# Ledger Hardware Wallets with chain-maind
+# Ledger Hardware Wallets with ethermintd

 You can use your [Ledger hardware wallets](https://www.ledger.com/) to securely manage your CRO assets.
 Ledger devices are hardware wallets which store your private keys safely in the device and can be used in even unsafe PCs.